-Note: Determine optimum speed by testing on scrap material until you are able to produce a smooth cut with no burnishing or burn marks.
-Burn marks are caused by moving too slowly through wood.
-Feeding Router too quickly, or trying to remove too much material in a single pass creates a rough cut and can overload the motor.
+Note: Make practice cuts at different speeds in scrap material until you are able to produce a smooth cut with no burnishing or burn marks.
+Burn marks are caused by moving too slowly through the wood.
+Feeding the Router too quickly, or trying to remove too much material in a single pass creates a rough cut and can overload the motor.